ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_orderinginstance.md

 ### Results after you order Single-node Trial for Data Protection and Disaster Recovery instances
 {: #dr_backup_bundle_orderinginstance-results}

-* The deployment of the instance starts automatically and the on-premises HCX on {{site.data.keyword.cloud_notm}} service activation key is ordered.
+* The deployment of the instance starts automatically and the on-premises HCX service activation key is ordered.
 * You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment History** section of the instance details.
 * When the instance is successfully deployed, the components that are described in [Technical specifications for Single-node Trial for Data Protection and Disaster Recovery instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-dr_backup_bundle_overview#dr_backup_bundle_overview-tech-specs) are installed.
 * When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.

-#### Deployment process for HCX on IBM Cloud
+#### Deployment process for HCX
 {: #dr_backup_bundle_orderinginstance-hcx-deploy-process}

-The deployment of HCX on {{site.data.keyword.cloud_notm}} is automated.
+The deployment of HCX is automated.
 The following steps are completed by the {{site.data.keyword.vmwaresolutions_short}} automation process:
 1. Three subnets are ordered for HCX from the {{site.data.keyword.cloud_notm}} infrastructure:
    * Two private portable subnets for HCX management.
    * One public portable subnet for activation and maintenance with VMware.
 This subnet is also used for HCX interconnects.

-   The IP addresses in the subnets that are ordered for HCX are intended to be managed by the VMware on {{site.data.keyword.cloud_notm}} automation.
+   The IP addresses in the subnets that are ordered for HCX are intended to be managed by the VMware automation.
 These IP addresses cannot be assigned to VMware resources, such as VMs and NSX Edges, that are created by you.
 If you need more IP addresses for your VMware artifacts, you must order your own subnets from {{site.data.keyword.cloud_notm}}.
    {:important}
 3. Three resource pools and VM folders for HCX are created, which are needed for the HCX interconnects, local HCX components, and remote HCX components.
 4. A pair of VMware NSX Edge Services Gateways (ESGs) for the HCX management traffic is deployed and configured: